ksu-cs-textbooks/cis527/content/0-introduction/05-syllabus-cc510.md

 * **Be thorough, concise, and to the point.** Ideally, each message should be a page or less.
 * **Include exact error messages, code snippets, or screenshots, as well as any previous steps taken to fix the problem.** It is much easier to solve a problem when the exact error message or screenshot is provided.
 If we know what you've tried so far, we can get to the root cause of the issue more quickly.
 * **Consider carefully what you write before you post it.** Once a message is posted, it becomes part of the permanent record of the course and can easily be found by others.
-* **If you are lost, don't know an answer, or don't understand something, speak up!** Piazza allows you to send a message privately to the instructors, or post anonymously so other students don't know your identity.
-Don't be afraid to ask questions anytime, as you can choose to do so without any fear of being identified by your fellow students.
+* **If you are lost, don't know an answer, or don't understand something, speak up!** Don't be afraid to ask questions anytime.
 * **Class discussions are confidential.** Do not share information from the course with anyone outside of the course without explicit permission.
 * **Do not quote entire message chains; only include the relevant parts.** When replying to a previous message, only quote the relevant lines in your response.
 * **Do not use all caps.** It makes it look like you are shouting.
 Use appropriate text markup (bold, italics, etc.) to highlight a point if needed.